code-matt/mbta_health/README.md

-# Raingular2
+# LateForWork

 Boilerplate with Angular2(cli,RC5) frontend with a Rails5(5.0.0) Backend in api_only mode.
 Rails serves the index.html and Angular's router takes over after that.

 ## Installation
 Change the project name.
-I suggest doing find and replace 'Raingular2'
+I suggest doing find and replace 'LateForWork'

 This project is setup for Postgres